Privacy Virtual Cards

 While it’s alarming to discover that your credit or debit card has been stolen, you can reduce the consequences of card theft and misuse if you act quickly.

 The answer to the question "Someone used my credit card—can I track them?" is yes, but only to an extent.
-The first step is reporting the incident to the bank.
+The first step is reporting the incident to the bank and getting a credit card fraud report on file.
 Our guide will help you take adequate measures beyond reporting to limit your financial liability.
 We’ll discuss:

 • What to do if someone stole your credit or debit card number and used it online